-- 13. All pre-R.N. licensure candidates must sit for a comprehensive end-of-program examination prior to graduation. - 14.
-All Nursing students in the Traditional, Day ABSN, and Weekend ABSN options will particiapte in ATI's Comprehensive Assessment and Review Program throughout their Nursing education.
+- 13. All pre-R.N. licensure candidates must sit for and successfully complete a comprehensive end-of-program examination prior to graduation.
+All pre-RN licensure candidates must successfully complete an NCLEX review course in order to be eligible to take the NCLEX examination. - 14.
+All Nursing students in the Traditional, Day ABSN, and Weekend ABSN options will participate in ATI's Comprehensive Assessment and Review Program throughout their Nursing education.
 A non-refundable fee will be charged to the students' accounts to cover the cost of participation. - 15.
 Students must maintain a copy of, and adhere to, policies contained in the Nursing Students' Handbook, which is available in the Division Office.
 The Handbook may also be downloaded from the Dominican College website: www.dc.edu.